smartdevicelink/sdl_evolution/proposals/NNNN-test-scripts-common-modules-refactoring.md

 All these functionality are not tests artifacts but tools that tests use.

-The purpose of this proposal is to clean up these common modules that everyone be able to use them while creating ATF test scripts.
+The purpose of this proposal is to clean up these common modules that everyone is able to use while creating ATF test scripts.

 ## Motivation